 And then, of course, some players don't indicate at all, adding a sixth variable to the mix.

 Without some private agreement or mutual understanding between partners, it is not likely that a player can effectively indicate to his partner which indicating method will be used.
 And, with a private agreement or understanding between partners, there is no way for their opponents to know which method is used when first observed.
 This constitutes an advantage for the team using that method, and a disadvantage for their opponents who are not privy to the private agreement(s) or mutual understanding(s).

-A recent poll showed 76% of 41 participants voted that privately agreed indicating methods were not fair play; however, there was no consensus to remedy the situation.
+A recent social media poll showed 76% of 41 participants voted that privately agreed indicating methods were not fair play; however, there was no consensus to remedy the situation.
 Forbidding players to have private agreements, requiring partners to divulge their private indicating method(s), and permitting players to ask their opponents which method(s) they will use were considered as possible remedies.
 (To do nothing would not mitigate the issue.)

 Here are my thoughts for a remedy: Players may ask their opponents, before start of competition, at the table, which indicating method(s) they will be using in the game.
 Failure to ask prior to both teams drawing their dominos negates the right to ask.
 (See also suggested preamble.)